Here's how your plants will look on arrival. All plants are dormant with no leaves or foliage.

 Many people plant Bladder Ferns in rock gardens because they can tolerate less than desirable conditions and thrive.
 However, they do prefer soil that is moist and drains well.
 Bladder Ferns provide a thick, luxurious, and attractive look to any garden setting as well as near ponds and rivers.
 They prefer full to partial shade and grow well in areas with trees.

 The Bladder Fern reproduces by dropping spores that develop on the underside of the leaves or fronds.
-There will be small brown bumps or bulblets under the leaves, and they contain the spores or sori.
+There will be small brown bumps or bulblets under the sheets, and they contain the spores or sori.
 This is where the Bladder Fern name originated.
 Many gardeners prefer the Bladder Fern because it produces rapidly.
 Each of the fronds may produce more than fifty bulblets.
-This plant provides a good way to have plenty of ground cover in a short time as it spreads easily and provides a natural look.
+This plant provides an excellent way to have plenty of ground cover in a short time as it spreads quickly and provides a natural look.

 Bladder Ferns can be grown indoors in pots as well as on porches where they receive enough shade.
 They require only a minimum of water and yellow leaves can be trimmed, enhancing their look.
 When planted outdoors, the leaves will turn brown and die during the winter.
 Wait until spring to remove these leaves as they help to protect the Bladder Fern in cold weather.
 When trimmed, new growth will develop.

 This delicate perennial fern typically grows in groupings of 12 inches high and 24 inches wide.
 The plant forms long fronds of three to six inches long with deciduous leaf blades that can be grown up to two feet long.
 The leaves are a light to medium green in color throughout their life.
 The bladder fern gets its Latin name from the little bulblets that form on the undersides of the fronds.
 These bulblets will eventually fall off and produce new ferns, blanketing the area with lacey green carpet.